-The support programs offered include Special Education Resources, English Language Learners, and Extended Learning Programs.
+The support programs offered include Special Education Resources, Emergent Bilingual Program, and Extended Learning Programs.
 The District also offers a variety of other services to help our students be successful.
 These include Social Work and Psychology, Reading Specialists, Resource Specialists, and Speech Specialists.

 The Resource Teacher helps provide various types of special instructional programs for students in consultation with the classroom teacher and other specialists.
 The programs offer learning assistance primarily in the areas of reading, language arts, and mathematics.

-The Hickory Point EL program provides a learning environment that is interactive and visually supported to help students easily acquire English language skills in all four language domains: Listening, Speaking, Reading and Writing.
+The Hickory Point Emergent Bilingual Program provides a learning environment that is interactive and visually supported to help students easily acquire English language skills in all four language domains: Listening, Speaking, Reading and Writing.

-On the EL links page you will find links to educational websites where you can play listening and speaking games, read and write stories, or practice your math facts.
+On the Emergent Bilingual links section, you will find links to educational websites where you can play listening and speaking games, read and write stories, or practice your math facts.
 These links are for students AND parents who are learning English as a new language.

 The school social worker meets with students individually, in pairs, or with groups when academic performance is impacted by social/emotional needs.
 The social worker is also available to parents for consultation regarding their child.
 The social worker helps students to solve problems that may be affecting their school performance.
 Students may refer themselves to the social worker or may be referred by a teacher, the principal or their parents.

 The school psychologist provides assessment to help determine learning strengths and needs of students.
 In addition, the school psychologist collaborates with staff and parents to problem-solve concerns.
 The psychologist also provides individual and group counseling for students.